shakedna1/wspc_rep/README.md

 Below are a detailed running examples of WSPC as a python module:

-### 1. Training a new model and using it to predict genomes pathogenicity:
+### 1. Training a new model predict genomes pathogenicity using the new model: